nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Identify the benefits of using multiple tasks in Jobs

 **Your answer:**
+you can change the type of cluster runtime, library dependencies for a task at the task level. you can get more granular feedback for where in a job a failure occurs because there are dependencies based on tasks, you can isolate the workload being taken on and potentially resume jobs from tasks that haven't completed, you can potentially have tasks take place concurrently within a workflow.

 ## Set up a predecessor task in Jobs